sathyaram-soni/Mod-Fed-Vue-Angular-React-two-way-binding/README.md

 **_There are two ways to run the apps.
 Listed below_**
 <br/>

 **1. First way is very simple.
-Just run the following commands in root folder**
+Just run the following commands in parent folder**

 ## Project setup